 In total, 70 events included CNA enhancements during the growth phases prior to the onset.
-These signatures are similar to 365 the growth phase CNA observations reported by, e.g., McKay et al. (2018) and Sergeev et al. (2012).
-The large majority of events with growth phase CNA signatures (66 events) were compound or multi-night events.
-In the case of multi-night substorm events, only 3 events included a growth phase CNA enhancement during the first night.
+These signatures are similar to the growth-phase CNA observations reported by e.g. McKay et al. (2018) and Sergeev et al. (2012).
+The large majority of events with growth-phase CNA signatures (66 events) were compound or multi-night events.
+In the case of multi-night substorm events, only three events included a growth-phase CNA enhancement during the first night.
 Every isolated substorm with a CNA enhancement prior to onset was more intense than the average of -500 nT.
-This suggests that the growth phase absorption typically requires magnetospheric preconditioning in the form of prior substorm activity.
-These CNA values are not counted 370 towards the CNA averages presented here, as we have excluded the growth phases from our analysis.
-However, the previous studies show that growth phase CNA enhancements are not always present, their durations are limited to the minutes and tens of minutes prior to onset, and they are confined to a limited latitude region equatorward of the growth phase arc.
-They are, therefore, unlikely to sum up to a large global atmospheric impact.
+This suggests that the growth-phase absorption typically requires magnetospheric preconditioning in the form of prior substorm activity.
+These CNA values are not counted towards the CNA averages presented here, as we have excluded the growth phases from our analysis.
+However, the previous studies show that growth-phase CNA enhancements are not always present, their durations are limited to the minutes and tens of minutes prior to onset, and they are confined to a limited latitude region equatorward of the growth-phase arc.
+They are, therefore, unlikely to sum up to a large global atmospheric impact, in contrast to the expansion and recovery phases.